40 Things I Wish I Could Tell My Younger Self

 Courtesy Sharief Z.

 “If I could go back in time to my younger self, I would demand that I step outside of my comfort zone more often!
 I would encourage myself to take part in activities and adventures that my initial reaction is to avoid.
 Eat new foods!
 Travel to different countries!
 Meet people different than yourself!
 During the times I’ve felt the most discomfort, I ended up learning the most.
 I was able to absorb the best lessons and knowledge from a different perspective.
 This is why traveling is so important, it helps you see and learn from an unknown, and also appreciate what you’ve taken for granted previously. ” —Shervin Roohparvar, tech entrepreneur, producer and TV personality on Bravo TV’s Shahs of Sunset.
-Sounds like good advice to achieve Warren Buffet’s number one measure of success.

 ‘Done’ is better than ‘perfect but unfinished’